Homotopies in Grothendieck fibrations: Examples of -fibrations

-\prop We record some basic facts about model categories, all of which can be found in \cite{quillen-ha,hovey}.
-Each statement below also comes with a dual statement (in which the direction of morphisms are reversed, the words ``fibration'' and ``cofibration'' are interchanged, and so on).
+\prop Let $\C$ be a model category, $A,B,C\in\Ob\C$, and let $f,g\colon{}A\to{}B$ and $h\colon{}B\to{}C$ be morphisms in $\C$.
+Each statement below also comes with a dual statement (in which the direction of morphisms are reversed, the words ``fibration'' and ``cofibration'' are interchanged, and so on). \claim \begin{enumerate}[(i)] \item If $A$ is cofibrant, then $\siml$ is an equivalence relation on $\Hom(A,B)$.